apache/fineract/README.md

 * Java >= 1.8 (Oracle JVMs have been tested)
 * MySQL 5.5

+You can run the required version of the database server in a container, instead of having to install it, like this:

+    docker run --name mysql-5.5 -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mysql -d mysql:5.5

+and stop and destroy it like this:

+    docker rm -f myql-5.5

+Beware that this database container database keeps its state inside the container and not on the host filesystem.
+It is lost when you destroy (rm) this container.
+This is typically fine for development.
+See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mysql) re. how to make it persistant instead of ephemeral.

 Instructions to run Apache RAT (Release Audit Tool)
 ============
 1. Extract the archive file to your local directory.